giacfalk/blackmaRble/README.md

 ```
 ## Operation

-Operate with like follows, replacing username and password with your EarthData (https://urs.earthdata.nasa.gov/users/new) account.
+Operate the package as follows, replacing username and password with your EarthData (https://urs.earthdata.nasa.gov/users/new) login data.

 ``` r
 library(blackmaRble)